Qissa (film): Plot

 During the Partition of India in 1947, a Sikh Punjabi named Umber Singh evacuates his house with his wife Mehar and three daughters.
 He is disgruntled at the fact that he does not have a son to carry on his family lineage which is assumed to be carried forward by the men of the next generation.
 He tells his wife that he is confident the next child will be a boy, but Mehar is unsure and fearful that if she has another girl, Umber will leave her.
 During the birth of their fourth child, Umber takes the child from the womb and declares with happiness that it is a boy.
 Mehar checks the gender of the child and realizes the child is in fact a girl.
-Umber is declaring child to be a boy because of his strong desire to have a son.
+Umber is declaring the child to be a boy because of his strong desire to have a son.
 She tells Umber that it is better to kill the girl child than enforcing his desire for a son on the child.
 Umber ignores her and happily, in his own denial, declares the new child a boy named Kanwar Singh.

 Umber fosters Kanwar as a son and wants her to gain strength, endurance and the ability to shoot a gun like a son.
 Kanwar has lapses of normal behavior for a girl, including crying, giggling and having her first period, which her father tries hard to repress and ignore.
 One time, when Kanwar goes out to play with her sisters, they end up fighting and Kanwar falls to the ground and breaks her leg.
 Once home and given proper medical treatment, Umber is blindingly furious at his three daughters for hurting his only "son".
 He drags his daughters off the bed and starts beating them mercilessly, but his wife Mehar comes in to stop him and tells him to get out.
 Umber declares if anything happens to his "son", he will cut his daughters to pieces.